RedSunDave/KeyMaster/README.md

 ![image](images/downloadcreds.png)

 These credentials should be placed into the 'administrative' folder located under the main application folder.
 There are dummy files located in the administrative folder for show.
-Rename the credentials you downloaded "client_secrets.json" then you can move on and begin using the program.
+Rename the credentials you downloaded "client_secrets.json".

+Finally, you will need to download an API key from DigitalOcean (suport for AWS coming soon).
+Add the keystring into 'administrative/cloud_token.txt' file, and then you can move on and begin using the program.

 The command to run the program is: